Below are the team lists with brief biographical information. Further down is the analysis which you can jump to here.

 John Smith, always known as Jack, spent most of his working life on Back Creek Station at Kimovale where he took a job for the Pastures Protection Board as rabbit inspector.
 He married Kitty Delaney from Kimo way in 1915.
-Jack was a brilliant athlete even before the War – cricket, tennis, football – when he played Rugby with the ‘Our Boys’ team.
-In 1924 he won the ballot for a 2900 acre block of rough country at Burra but had to give it up.
+Jack was a brilliant athlete even before the War excelling at cricket, tennis and football.
+He played Rugby with the ‘Our Boys’ team.
+In 1924 he won the ballot for a 2900 acre block of rough country at Burra (near Muttama) but had to give it up.
 In 1931 he clean-bowled Don Bradman in his prime in a match at Cootamundra.
 Kitty had seven children and Jack coached three of them – sons Cecil, Jim and Jack – to be champion cricketers.

 Jim Slater (1897-1992)

 Cootamundra-born James Patrick Slater spent almost two years on the Western Front fighting in the two Battles of Bullecourt in which more than 10,000 Australians were killed or wounded.
 While selected for the first Cup match he never played – as he fractured a knee in the Tumblong-South Gundagai v Gundagai match on the Sunday before, thus ending his playing days.
 A benefit game was held.
 He set up business with George Bowditch in the Coronation Butchery in Sheridan Street, and married Helle Holborn from Coolac.
 When he died aged 95 he was Gundagai’s ‘last digger’.

 Possibly Albert Edward Smith (1890-1965), WW1 digger and farmer of Tumblong.